QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

     end
     println("Fixed point = $v_old, and |f(x) - x| = $normdiff in $iter iterations")

-The ``while`` loop, like the ``for`` loop should only be used directly in Jupyter or inside of a function
+The ``while`` loop, like the ``for`` loop should only be used directly in Jupyter or the inside of a function

 Here, we have used the ``norm`` function (from the ``LinearAlgebra`` base library) to compare the values

-The other new function is the ``println`` with the string interpolation, which splices a value of an expression or variable prefixed by ``$`` into a string
+The other new function is the ``println`` with the string interpolation, which splices the value of an expression or variable prefixed by ``$`` into a string

-An alternative approach is to use a ``for`` loop, and checking for convergence in each iteration
+An alternative approach is to use a ``for`` loop, and check for convergence in each iteration

 .. code-block:: julia